Gurobi/gurobi-optimods/docs/source/mods/lad-regression.rst

 Example Code
 ------------

-This mod implements the fit-predict API used by all predictive models in scikit-learn (including the :code:`sklearn.linear_model.LinearRegression` class).
+This Mod implements the fit-predict API used by all predictive models in scikit-learn (including the :code:`sklearn.linear_model.LinearRegression` class).
 The example below reads in the diabetes dataset from scikit-learn, performs a train-test split, fits an LAD regression model to the training data,